Interview: Petra Lilja

 When reflecting on how and where Speculative Design is applied, as in disseminated, the medium of the exhibition immediately comes up.
 I am aware of, and to a large extent agree with, some of the critique of Speculative Design being shown to a homogenous, narrow audience in privileged rooms like the gallery.
 Especially because one could question how much change is possible through this type of format.
 However, since my design practice includes curation, the exhibition format is close to my heart, and I am interested in exploring ways of re-inventing format, site and content of exhibitions in general.

 The notion of locality is also important for my upcoming work with design fictioning.
 The issue of inquiry, literally close to home, is a region in the process of becoming a mining site.
 By looking at plausible future scenarios at this specific location, I hope to engage a wide range of people affected.
 Contrary to the TAE exhibition which, despite more ambitious intentions, showcases separate design works in a traditional way, my aim is to work through processes of co-creation and collective fictioning or future-making.
 Rather than making an exhibition, this will most likely be more open-ended and process oriented, although with an aim to impact policy makers and support community-building.
-For me it’s about digging where you stand and as mentioned above, becoming a digging discourse designer myself.

 In your opinion what is the purpose of Speculative Design?
 Please suggest up to three key metrics for evaluating the success of a project.

 #1 FIGHT THE HEGEMONY